 The main industrial chemical regulation in South Korea is the Act on the Registration and Evaluation of Chemicals (AREC), commonly known as “K-REACH”.
-A revision to the regulation will enter into force on 1 January 2019.
+The revision to the Actwill entered into force on 1 January 2019.

 K-REACH places significant obligations on manufacturers, importers, users and sellers of chemicals.
 Companies failing to comply can face large penalties, including penalty surcharges of up to 5% of sales and prison sentences of up to 5 years.